-All student financial transactions with the university are processed through the Student Accounts Office located on the mezzanine floor of the Main Building.
-Questions concerning student accounts should be directed to the Student Accounts Office by calling 515 2282/515 2039 or sending an email to studentaccounts@aus.edu.
+All student financial transactions with the university are processed through the Student Accounts office located on the mezzanine floor of the Main Building.
+Questions concerning student accounts should be directed to Student Accounts by calling 515 2282/515 2039 or sending an email to studentaccounts@aus.edu.